astriaorg/docs/docs/dusknet/4-cloud-rollup-deployment.md

 ## Digital Ocean Loadbalancer

-Look for a new loadbalancer being created in the Digital Ocean consol: https://cloud.digitalocean.com/networking/load_balancers
+Look for a new loadbalancer being created in the Digital Ocean console: https://cloud.digitalocean.com/networking/load_balancers

 You can also check that your Digital Ocean load balancer was created using the